-The Company has performed an evaluation of subsequent events through February 28, 2023, which is the date the statement of financial condition were issued.
-There have been no other subsequent events that would require recognition or disclosure in the statement of financial condition as of December 31, 2022, or for the year then ended.
+The Company has performed an evaluation of subsequent events through August 24,2023, which is the date the statement of financial condition was issued.
+There have been no other subsequent events that would require recognition or disclosure in the statement of financial condition at June 30, 2023.